 A diabetes nurse educator is a valuable asset to any physician’s office or hospital staff.
-A diabetes nurse educator works with patients who have been newly diagnosed or who are experiencing changes in their diagnosis.
-In addition to their nursing credentials, a diabetes nurse educator needs to have a specialization in education and in managing diabetes as a disease.
-Continuing education courses must also be completed so that the nurse’s state license remains in good standing.
+A diabetes nurse educator works with newly diagnosed patients or who are experiencing changes in their diagnosis.
+In addition to their nursing credentials, diabetes nurse educator needs to have a specialization in education and in managing diabetes as a disease.
+Students also complete CE courses so that the nurse’s state license remains in good standing.

 A diabetes nurse educator can make approximately $81,500 annually.
 While this is only an estimate, the real earnings will depend on where the nurse is working, their level of experience, and the amount of education they have.
 Returning to school is a great way to boost your earning potential.
 Increasing the amount of experience you have will also increase the number of opportunities they receive over the course of their careers.

 A nurse attorney has the distinction of being both a registered nurse and a licensed attorney.
 They are able to use their medical knowledge to assist in representing cases that require it.
 A nurse attorney must complete both degree programs in nursing and in law.
 After earning each degree, the nurse attorney must also pass the state boards for nursing as well as the state bar as an attorney.
 Nurse attorneys can work in either a hospital setting or in an attorney’s office.

 The outlook for employment for this highly specialized field are good, especially in larger cities.
 On average, the expected average income per year for a nurse attorney is approximately $81,000.
 The more experience a nurse attorney has, the more money they will be able to earn.
 This is definitely a case where more experience in either of these fields will work to your advantage.